It’s one thing to become certified in CPR. It’s an entirely different thing to apply those skills to a real-life situation.

-One of the biggest concerns that come with performing CPR for the first time on an actual person is whether or not you will accidentally cause physical harm to their body.
+One of the biggest concerns that come with performing CPR for the first time on an actual person is whether or not you will accidentally cause physical injury to their body.
 Does CPR break ribs?
 Will you be causing more harm than good?

-The reality is, injury during CPR isn’t all that uncommon.
+The reality is that injury during CPR isn’t all that uncommon.

-In other words, it’s sort of par for the course.
+In other words, it’s somewhat par for the course.

-If you’re currently struggling and feeling a bit intimidated by the risks associated with performing CPR, this article may be of help to you.
+If you’re currently struggling and feeling intimidated by the risks associated with performing CPR, this article may be helpful for you.